informatics-isi-edu/chaise/docs/dev-docs/error-handling.md

     // this can be useful for adding some common error handling logic
     // for errors that could be raised by either of the previous handlers ...
-    // again as a general practice, conclude by dispatching unhandled error dispatch(...);
+    // again as a general practice, conclude by dispatchErroring unhandled error dispatchError(...);
   }
 );
 ```